We promise that you will be blown away by our outstanding resources and voting platform.... book a 20-minute tour now and see for yourself! Book Now

 11-16+ votes

-To mark Children’s Mental Health Week this February and its theme of Let’s Connect, our voters discussed the triggers, signs and effects of burnout.
+To mark Children’s Mental Health Week in February 2023 and its theme of Let’s Connect, our voters discussed the triggers, signs and effects of burnout.
 They discussed how experiencing burnout can negatively impact our mental health and the importance of recognising the signs in ourselves and others.
 Finally, they debated whether society’s response to burnout is improving.

 young child in thinking pose